Polish firms break barriers with foreign acquisitions | DW | 26.07.2021

 In mid-March, the Polish e-commerce firm InPost announced it was taking over the French logistics company Mondial Relay from Germany's Otto Group for €565 million.

-So far, InPost was present in Poland, the UK and Italy.
-Thanks to the Mondial Relay deal, it would now also be present in Spain, Portugal, Belgium and the Netherlands.
+So far, InPost has a presence in Poland, the UK and Italy.
+Thanks to the Mondial Relay deal, it would now also have a presence in Spain, Portugal, Belgium and the Netherlands.

 "At the time of InPost’s successful listing on the Amsterdam Stock Exchange earlier this year, the company identified international expansion as a key element of its growth strategy," Rafal Brzoska, the founder and CEO of InPost, told DW.